 Finding a Supervisor

-Supervision for the PWC: your Director of Training (Felicity) or the Psychotherapy Coordinator (when we get one) has a list of locally accredited PWC supervisors.
-Contact Felicity to organise a supervisor
+Supervision for the PWC: Chris Bampton, the Psychotherapy Coordinator, has a list of locally accredited PWC supervisors.
+Contact him to organise a supervisor

 Memo about submitting your PWC - practicalities, proof-reading, things not to forget, etc.

 Stage 2 second years

 Psychotherapy ReferencesSome of these References are in local libraries.
 The Training Centre has a number of texts from this list and is prepared to lend them out - provided they come back again - you can arrange this via Fiona.